 Rev. Malachi Martin, Rev. Nicholas Gruner and Chris Ferrara (above) greet you and all warn against the coming of an Antichrist.

+Thank you for your interest in this ebook and for purchasing it.
 We are only at the entrance of what’s to come.
-The things they divulge appear in the book Alert: For The Times, Book of Secrets.
+The things our three authors (above) divulge appear in the book Alert: For The Times, Book of Secrets.
 These interpretations are not conjectural.

 This is the interior of Fr Wingate’s little Chapel, where he says mass every day.